scottyschup/ruby-curriculum/projects/w1d5-tic-tac-toe-ai.md

 # Tic-tac-toe AI

-* You should have extended your TreeNode to have multiple children before you implement this.

-Extend your tic-tac-toe AI player so that is is unbeatable.
+Let's extend your tic-tac-toe AI player so that is is unbeatable!

-You can imagine representing the possibilities of the game in a tree.
-Each node has a value representing a grid.
-There would be one child node for each possible move.
-For convenience, we may want to also store who moves next in the `TreeNode`'s `value` (maybe we could use a hash `{:grid => grid, :next_move => :x}`).

-The leaves of the tree are the winning, losing, and drawing grids.

-Let us define a *winning grid* for a player:
+## Phase I: `TicTacToeNode`

+Let's create a class `TicTacToeNode`.
+This will represent a TTT
+game-state: it will store the current state of the `board` plus the `next_player` to move.
+Also, if given, store the `prev_move_pos` (this will come in handy later).

+You don't have to reuse your previous `TreeNode` class for this.

+Write a method `children` that returns nodes representing all the potential game states one move after the current node.

+Next, we want to characterize a node as either a `#losing_node?(player)` or `#winning_node?(player)`.
+A `#losing_node?`
+means:

-* the grid is a complete game where the player has won
+* The board is over and the opponent has won, OR
+* It is the player's turn, and all the children nodes are losing boards for the player, OR
-* it is a grid that, no matter the opponent's move, the resulting position is a winning grid
+* It is the opponent's turn, and one of the children nodes is a losing board for the player.

-A winning move is one which leads to a winning grid.
-A losing move is one which allows the opponent to reply with a winning move.

-You should write your AI so that it

-1. makes a winning move if possible
+Likewise, a winning node means either
-2. avoids any losing moves
-3. otherwise moves randomly

-The crux of your task is in implementing a `is_winning_node?(node, player)`.
-Intuitively, this should check that every child (grid after opponent's move) has a child (grid after our next move) which `is_a_winning node?`.
-To be clear, a winning node is one that absolutely wins, regardless of what your opponent plays.

-`is_losing_node?` should then be easy to define; none of the child nodes should be a winning node for the opponent.
-If a move results in your opponent having a winning node, you must trim that move.

-Final note: since the kind of search we're doing to evaluate `is_winning_node?` is a little sophisticated, it doesn't fit under DFS or BFS.
-That's okay; you'll have to figure out the proper recursion.

-Another note: when building the game tree, if you do not trim it, it could take upwards of 10 minutes (if not more).
-Think of ways to reduce branching.
-For example, if there is a winning move one could make, there is no way they would choose any other move.

-One more thing...: make sure to request a code review from your TA once you can build a game tree.
+* The board is over and the player has won, OR
+* It is the player's turn, and one of the children nodes is a winning board for the player, OR
+* It is the oppoenent's turn, and all of the children nodes are winning nodes for the player.

+Notice that `winning_node?` and `losting_node?` do a recursive search in the tree, but that neither is DFS or BFS exactly.
+That's cool; we can use trees outside of BFS/DFS.

+## Phase II: `SuperComputerPlayer`

+Write a subclass of `ComputerPlayer`; we'll override the `#move` method to use our `TicTacToeNode`.

+In the `#move` method, build a `TicTacToeNode` from the current board.
+Next, iterate through the children.
+If there is a winning node, pick that move.
+Else, try to avoid a losing node.

+Run your TTT game with the `SuperComputerPlayer`.
+Make sure you can never win!